sai2619/Federated-learning-on-Clustered-Sampling-using-MNIST-dataset/README.md

 This project explores clustering and sampling techniques applied to the MNIST dataset.
 The goal is to analyze and compare the performance of two clustered sampling methods and a random sampling method.
 The project uses a variety of metrics, such as loss, accuracy, and the number of clients sampled in each round, to evaluate the effectiveness of the different approaches.

 ## Code Structure
 - `main_code.py`: Main script containing the implementation of the clustering and sampling methods.
+Here the `main_code` refers to
 - `utils.py`: Utility functions used in the main code.
 - `exp1/`: Directory containing experimental data and results.